kangminhao/SimpleMediaPlayer/README.md

 # SimpleMediaPlayer

-A simple demo of Media Player with SwiftUI.
+A simple demo of Media Player using AVKit with SwiftUI.